-As well as being called to the Bar of England and Wales, Mark is admitted to practice as a Barrister of the Eastern Caribbean Supreme Court (British Virgin Islands).
+As well as being called to the Bar of England and Wales, Mark is admitted as an Attorney at Law in the Cayman Islands and as a Barrister of the Eastern Caribbean Supreme Court (British Virgin Islands).